jlombino/dsc-phase-2-project-v2-3/README.md

 We looked at this during the exploratory data analysis.

 <li><b>Homoscedasticity</b>: Does the variance of the residuals change based on the value of the target?</li>

-We looked at this in the comparing model predictions section.
 It does appear that the residuals variance increases as price increases.
 I am not sure if this is statistically significant because I was unable to get the code for the Goldfeld-Quandt test working.

 <li><b>Normality</b>: Are the residuals of the model normally distributed?</li>